Gamini Samaranayake

 Gamini S. V. D. Samaranayake was born in Anuradhapura, Sri Lanka.
 In September 2014, he was appointed as the Sri Lankan Ambassador to the Philippines.
-He also worked as a chairman in the university grants commission - Sri Lanka.
+He also worked as a Chairman in the University Grants Commission - Sri Lanka.

 Education

-Samaranayake completed his B.A (Hons.) degree in political sciences from the University of Peradeniya, Sri Lanka in 1973–1976.
-He completed his M.A. in political sciences from the same institute, i.e. University of Peradeniya, Sri Lanka in 1981 – 1983.
-In 1986, he got an admission in the PhD degree at the department of international relations, in the University of St. Andrews, Scotland, United Kingdom and he completed the PhD degree with the title as "Political Violence in the third World: A case study of Sri Lanka, 1971 - 1987" in 1991.
+Samaranayake completed his B.A (Hons.) degree in political sciences from the University of Peradeniya, Sri Lanka from 1973–1976.
+He completed his M.A. in political sciences from the same institute, i.e. University of Peradeniya, Sri Lanka from 1981–1983.
+In 1986, he got an admission in the PhD degree at the department of international relations, in the University of St. Andrews, Scotland, United Kingdom, and completed the PhD degree with the title as "Political Violence in the third World: A Case Study of Sri Lanka, 1971–1987," in 1991.